HarperDB/documentation/docs/reference/configuration.md

 ---

-## Using the configuration file and naming conventions
+## Using the Configuration File and Naming Conventions

 The configuration elements in `harperdb-config.yaml` use camelcase: `operationsApi`.